That’s Not My Job! Roles & Responsibilities in a Marriage

 2

-Luckily, we have a nice balance in our home when it comes to seasonal changes!
+Luckily, our home has a nice balance regarding seasonal changes!
 This made me think a little more about roles in a marriage or partnership.
-Ideally, all things are equal, but don’t you find that certain roles and responsibilities fall into place?
-In my marriage, there are definitely responsibilities that each of us handles automatically.
+Ideally, all things are equal, but don’t you find that specific roles and responsibilities fall into place?
+In my marriage, each of us has responsibilities that we handle automatically.

 With us, for example: